mibrahimali/CarND-Traffic-Sign-Classifier-P2/README.md

 ![alt text][image4]

+__Notes about test images:__
+* Turn left ahead sign is very blury and sky background of sign almost has same color of sign itself
+* Keep Right sign has a very high contrast
+* Slippery road sign is very distorted
+* gaussian noise is manually add to Speed limit 70 km/h

 The code for making predictions on my final model is located in the 38th cell of the Ipython notebook.
 Here are the results of the prediction:
 ![alt text][image5]

 The model was able to correctly guess 8 of the 10 traffic signs, which gives an accuracy of 80%.
 This compares favorably to the accuracy on the test set of 93.2 %

+__**Comments on Preformance of small test set**__

+*Spatial Transformer Network was successfully focus on the spacific reagion of interset and asly denoising most of images.
+*Network missclassified speed limit sign 70km/h as speed limit sign 20km/h with confidance 84.2% and correct class was given probability of 5%. this can be due to add guassian noise
+*Network missclassified speed limit sign 60km/h as speed limit sign 50km/h with confidance 96.7% and correct class was given probability of 2.64%

 As a final step, visualization of inner feature maps preduced my frist inception block can be found in next figure.
 ![alt text][image6]